cretz/gwt-node/README.md

 After installing [jsdom] and [node-htmlparser] (I recommend [npm]), you can now use several GWT features.
 There are some settings you will need in your module in order for this to work.
-At the top of your module, along with the `org.cretz.gwtnode.GwtNode` inherits, add an inherits for `com.google.gwt.user.User`.
+At the top of your module, along with the `org.gwtnode.GwtNode` inherits, add an inherits for `com.google.gwt.user.User`.

 In order to use this, we need to use the single script linker.
 The default iframe linker (or